Why usFeaturesTemplatesBlogGlossary

 4. Ignoring Transaction Costs

-A strategy that trades 200 times a year with 0.5% slippage per trade will lose 100% of its capital to costs alone — regardless of signal quality.
+A strategy that trades 200 times a year with 0.5% slippage per trade will lose 100% of its capital to costs alone, regardless of signal quality.

 5. Cherry-Picking Time Periods

-Fix: Test across multiple market regimes including 2008, 2011, 2018, and 2020 (COVID crash).
+Fix: test across multiple market regimes including 2008, 2011, 2018, and 2020 (the COVID crash).

 Interpreting Backtest Results